pacha/vem-doc/content/docs/users-guide/insert-mode.rst

 .. role:: key
 .. default-role:: key

-Insert mode
+Insert Mode
 ===========

 Most actions in Vem are performed in normal mode.
-However, there is a number of them that you can perform in insert mode using `Ctrl-key` combinations too.
+However, there is a number of them that you can perform in insert mode using `Ctrl-<key>` combinations too.
 Most of those are related to the insertion of text —such as autocompletion or inserting special characters—, but others are just there to reduce the number of mode switches you have to perform —eg. moving the cursor.